-- "Our journey isn't over.
-As Bruce gets older he'll need to use his wheelchair more but his arms will become weaker, making it harder to get in and out of his chair. - "These are all things we need to think about for the future, but Bruce's determination and your ongoing support will help us through."
+"Our journey isn't over.
+As Bruce gets older, he'll need to use his wheelchair more but his arms will become weaker, making it harder to get in and out of his chair.
+Bruce's determination and your ongoing support will help us get through."
+Louise